MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Curriculum Learning; Neuroscience.
   - <details><summary>Digest</summary> We present a novel approach to use curricula to identify principles by which a system learns.
 Previous work in curriculum learning has focused on how curricula can be designed to improve learning of a model on particular tasks.
 We consider the inverse problem: what can a curriculum tell us about how a learning system acquired a task?
 Using recurrent neural networks (RNNs) and models of common experimental neuroscience tasks, we demonstrate that curricula can be used to differentiate learning principles using target-based and a representation-based loss functions as use cases.

+- Painful intelligence: What AI can tell us about human suffering. [[paper]](https://arxiv.org/abs/2205.15409)
+  - Aapo Hyvärinen.
+  - Key Word: Neuroscience.
+  - <details><summary>Digest</summary> This book uses the modern theory of artificial intelligence (AI) to understand human suffering or mental pain.
+Both humans and sophisticated AI agents process information about the world in order to achieve goals and obtain rewards, which is why AI can be used as a model of the human brain and mind.
+This book intends to make the theory accessible to a relatively general audience, requiring only some relevant scientific background.
+The book starts with the assumption that suffering is mainly caused by frustration.
+Frustration means the failure of an agent (whether AI or human) to achieve a goal or a reward it wanted or expected.

 - The developmental trajectory of object recognition robustness: children are like small adults but unlike big deep neural networks. [[paper]](https://arxiv.org/abs/2205.10144) [[code]](https://github.com/wichmann-lab/robustness-development)
   - Lukas S. Huber, Robert Geirhos, Felix A. Wichmann.
   - Key Word: Object Recognition; Out-of-Distribution Generalization; Children.